20% off on all annual plans. Use 20blackfriday code at checkout.

 That said, not all proxies are equal, and depending on what you need, you’ll want to use a specific kind of proxy.

-Also known as public proxies, these are proxies that can be accessed by anyone online, making them highly unreliable and slow.
+Also known as public proxies, they can be accessed by anyone online, making them highly unreliable and slow.

-Unlike private proxies, these are proxy servers with poor infrastructure and lack any kind of security measures – for all you know, the provider could be logging all traffic.
+Unlike private proxies, these are proxy servers with poor infrastructure and lack any security measures—for all you know, the provider could be logging all traffic.

 This could be a good way to see how they work, but we discourage you from using them in a real project.